ABinfinity/Web_crawler/README.md

 # Web_crawler
-A simple web crawler tutorial.
+A simple web crawler program which crawls through all the links in a webpage.

-Credits: Bucky Roberts
+Credit:Bucky